rh-aiservices-bu/gpu-partitioning-guide/README.md

 - **Optimized Resource Utilization**: Efficiently shares GPU resources among multiple users and workloads, maximizing utilization.
 - **Scalability and Flexibility**: Adapts to the varying demands of applications and users.

+> MIG is only supported with the following NVIDIA GPU Types - A30, A100, A100X, A800, AX800, H100, H200, and H800.

-If you want to know more check the [MIG GPU Operator in OpenShift](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-operator-mig.html)
+If you want to know more check the [MIG GPU Operator in OpenShift Docs](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/gpu-operator-mig.html).

 ### 3. Multi-Process Service (MPS)
 [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) facilitates concurrent sharing of a single GPU among multiple CUDA applications.
 This feature allows for: